vcz-fr/blog/_drafts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 As a Cloud Engineer at Gekko Part of Accenture, I am comfortable running complex infrastructure on AWS which provides datacenters all over the world.
 But in one project, a customer wished to replicate their infrastructure on a different Cloud provider, Huawei Cloud!
-I was only aware of the existence of Huawei hardware such as smartphones, computers and IT oriented products but not as a cloud provider so I decided to share my experience about running an app on Huawei Cloud using as many managed services as possible.
+I was only aware of the existence of Huawei hardware such as smartphones, computers and IT oriented products but not as a Cloud provider so I decided to share my experience about running an app on Huawei Cloud using as many managed services as possible.

-> This topic will be divided into two blog posts: this one for the backbone infrastructure and the next will concentrate
+> This series will be divided into two parts: this one for the backbone infrastructure and the next will concentrate on
-> on Kubernetes and the application.
+> Kubernetes and the application.

 Here are the components that we are going to setup:
 - 1 VPC;